 The British equivalent to an emergency room is the Accident and Emergency department (A&E), or Casualty.
 A&E is for emergencies.
 In true emergencies, any British emergency room will treat patients who arrive there for care.
 You are entitled to emergency care under the Status of Forces Agreement between the UK and US.
 In non-emergencies, you may be referred back to the 423rd Medical Squadron for a routine appointment.
 Please note that even though you may perceive your case as an emergency, the civilian medical facility may advise you to seek care at the clinic.
 You will be briefed about the new Tri-Care medical system upon your arrival.

-The Dental Services available at RAF Upwood should meet the needs of most service members and their families.
-There are two dental officers assigned for all branches of the military and their family member beneficiaries.
+The Dental Services available at RAF Alconbury should meet the needs of most service members and their families.

 Emergency dental care for any family member (regardless of age) or active duty member who is experiencing dental pain/injury or has a dental concern may call the clinic and schedule an acute appointment to address their special need.
 These appointments are available on a daily basis.

 Specialty care (dental crowns, root canals, and teeth extractions) for family members is limited depending on the active duty workload.
 Despite this, these services have historically been provided to meet most family members, needs.

 Under the NATO Status of Forces Agreement (SOFA), all US military or DoD members and family members residing in the UK are entitled to care through the National Health Service, free of charge.
 In general, if services cannot be provided to you through the resources of the RAF Alconbury Clinic then you may be referred to NHS resources.